Cancer is the #1 cause of line-of-duty firefighter deaths.

 We all know firefighting is a dangerous occupation, but did you know there are 16 presumptive cancers recognized as occupational hazards related to firefighting?

-Wellspring Calgary is a registered charity offering free programs and services that meet the emotional, social and practical needs of people living with cancer – those diagnosed, caregivers and kids.
+Wellspring Alberta is a registered charity offering free programs and services that meet the emotional, social and practical needs of people living with cancer – those diagnosed, caregivers and kids.

-In Calgary and across southern Alberta, only Wellspring Calgary devotes itself exclusively to the unique non-medical needs cancer presents.
+Across the province, only Wellspring devotes itself exclusively to the unique non-medical needs cancer presents.
 Wellspring provides a caring community in-person and online, so any adult living with cancer, their caregiver and family members can access vital information, meaningful support and effective coping strategies.

 Why We Climb